Keynote speakers

 MMArt, FH Salzburg, Austria

-Stewart Medley
+Stuart Medley

 Edith Cowan University, Perth, Australia